- Author Guidelines

 The paper at least consists of the following section/item

-The affiliation of each author must also appear and is written in times new roman 12 pt font size.
+The affiliation of each author must also appear and be written in Times New Roman 12 pt font size.
 For foreign authors, please include the countries in the affiliations.

 Email Address Line

-An abstract must reflect the substance of the whole contents of the article and enable to help readers to determine relevance to their interest and decide whether or not to read the full document.
-The abstract consists of a statement about the background, objective or focus of the study, method or important research steps, findings and discussion, and conclusion.
-The abstracts are written in one paragraph, with single spacing, in times new roman font 10, and in total about 200-250 words, written in 10 in times new roman.
+An abstract must reflect the substance of the whole contents of the article and enable readers to determine relevance to their interest and decide whether or not to read the full document.
+The abstract consists of a statement about the background, objective or focus of the study, method or important research steps, findings, conclusion, and Implication.
+The abstracts are written in one paragraph, with single spacing, in Times New Roman font 10, and in total about 200-250 words, written in 10 in Times New Roman.

 Findings and discussions